ARUGULA

 Plant Portfolio

-USE // Arugula has a nutty flavor, is very versatile and can be used fresh or cooked.
-It is great as a base in a mixed salad, in sandwiches, as topping on pizzas or omelets.
+Arugula is very versatile, fresh or cooked.
+It is great as a base in a mixed salad, in sandwiches, and as a topping on pizzas or omelets.
 Add it fresh on top of the dish when it is ready to serve.

 INGREDIENTS